UCMJ Article 134

-The MCM states in order for a service member to be convicted for a violation of Article 134 (Firearm, Discharging Through Negligence) the prosecution must demonstrated that:
+The MCM states for a service member to be convicted for a violation of Article 134 (Firearm, Discharging Through Negligence), the prosecution must demonstrate that:

 1. the accused discharged a firearm;

-2. such discharge was caused by the negligence of the accused; and
+2. the negligence of the accused caused such discharge and

 Understanding Article 134 (Firearm, Discharging Through Negligence) of the UCMJ

 ‘Negligence’ is said to have occurred when the accused did not exercise due care.
-That is, it is an act or omission of the individual who was under a duty to exercise due care.
-The act exhibited an absence of care for the safety of other people which a reasonably careful individual would have exercised in a similar circumstance.
+It is an act or omission of the individual under a duty to exercise due care.
+The act exhibited an absence of care for the safety of other people, which a reasonably careful individual would have exercised in a similar circumstance.

 Maximum Possible Punishment for Violations of Article 134

-Service members convicted of violations of Article 134 for Firearm, Discharging Through Negligence face a maximum possible punishment of confinement for three months and forfeiture of two-thirds pay per month for 3 months.
+Service members convicted of violations of Article 134 for Firearm, Discharging Through Negligence face a maximum possible punishment of confinement for three months, and forfeiture of two-thirds pay per month for three months.

 How do you defend against Article 134 Firearm, Discharging Through Negligence charges?

-If you, or someone you know, is facing Article 134 charges for Firearm, Discharging Through Negligence, you need to speak with a Military defense attorney right away.
-We understand what is at risk, and we know how to protect your career, your freedom, and your future.
+If you, or someone you know, is facing Article 134 charges for Firearm discharge through Negligence, you need to speak with a Military defense attorney immediately.
+We understand what is at risk and know how to protect your career, freedom, and future.
 Please call Crisp and Associates Military at 888-258-1653 for a free consultation.